 Was there anyone from the original run that you wanted back but didn’t get?

 We couldn’t get Franklin.
 He was touring.
 He’s very big in Japan.
 He has a vodka ad that put him over the top.
 No, Franklin will be back at some point.
 The truth is I couldn’t get Ben Stiller for the longest time.
 I just refused to rewrite the Tony Wonder story.
 We stopped shooting in December, and I don’t think we shot Ben until March, and it was just because I wouldn’t let it go.
 He was very busy and directing his own film.
 But I didn’t want to recast Tony and I didn’t want to create a new magician because then it’s just a magician joke and it’s not really about that.
 It’s about connecting.
 It’s about somebody else who has secrets.
 These two guys have been in the field where it’s all about secrets.
 You don’t connect to anybody.
 Finally, we stopped editing.
 I bet it was three or four weeks before we were done editing all of the episodes and people were getting nervous, like, What are we going to do?
 Finally, I called him one more time.
-He had just gotten done and was going to be in L.A. for two days.
-I sent him the script, he loved it, but said, ‘You’ve got about twenty pages of me here.
+He had just gotten done and was going to be in LA for two days.
+I sent him the script, he loved it, but said, ‘You’ve got about 20 pages of me here.
 I mean, I’m really only probably available to shoot about five.”
 I said, “It’s okay!
-We’ll make it!”
-It was intense.
+We’ll make it!” it was intense.
 It was like, “Great.
 Now to the magic club.
 Now back to the apartment.
 Now we’re going to do the bed scene with [Stiller’s wife Christine Taylor].
 Now really quickly, we’ve got to go do the magic act.”

 In the original show, Ann Veal was a character so plain and forgettable the family called her almost everything except Ann.
 Seven years later, she’s far from a quiet pushover.
 Why give her a personality?